fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-00.md

 - Use the latest version of [Visual Studio](https://visualstudio.microsoft.com) or [Visual Studio Code](https://code.visualstudio.com) if you don't have it.n
 - Install .NET .0 SDK or later version
 - Set up [GitHub Copilot](https://github.com/features/copilot/plans) - if you don't have a license, sign up for the free tier or start a Copilot Pro trial for enhanced AI assistance during development
-- Install Playwright for .NET by running: `dotnet tool install --global Microsoft.Playwright.CLI`
 - Clone the GitHub repository onto your workstation.

-### Practical Exercise: Test Playwright with Google Maps

-Create a simple Playwright script to automate getting driving directions:

-- Create a new console application
-- Use Playwright to navigate to Google Maps
-- Search for directions from "London Piccadilly Circus" to "University of Surrey, Guildford"
-- Extract and display the estimated driving time and distance
-- Take a screenshot of the directions

 ## Success Criteria